-Commercial Lobster Fishing in California
+What Spiny Lobster Fishing in California Looks Like

 So much so, I braved 20-knot winds and confused seas to go out with my love, Chris Dabney, and professional photographer friend Bri Dwyer to see what it’s all about.

 (Bri and I only got a little seasick on the way out to the islands.
-It was brief but brutal and we didn’t puke, thank God!)
+It was brief but brutal, and we didn’t puke, thank God!)

-Next week, I’ll share Bri’s images which are 1000 times better than mine because she’s an insane photographer for Duluth Trading Co., XtraTuf, and Grundens to name a few.
+Next week, I’ll share Bri’s images, which are 1000 times better than mine, because she’s an insane photographer for Duluth Trading Co., XtraTuf, and Grundens, to name a few.

-For now, here’s what it looks like from the lens of my iPhone:
+For now, hereā€™s what it looks like from the lens of my iPhone:

 Lobster-fishing-boat

-Meet F/V Joseph Warren (F/V means “fishing vessel”).
-Chris bought this baby last fall in Cape Cod and had it trucked to California.
-We traveled to Boston and her surrounding areas to look at several boats before he settled on this one.
-The name has an interesting story, too: Joseph Warren was an American physician and important leader during the Revolution who died on the front lines during the Battle of Bunker Hill.
+Joseph Warren was an American physician and important leader during the Revolution who died on the front lines during the Battle of Bunker Hill.
 Since he was so important to the cause, his peers advised against him going to battle.
-But Joseph Warren decided to fight alongside his men and went out like martyr.
+But Joseph Warren decided to fight alongside his men and went out like a martyr.
 God Bless America.
 The former owner of the boat was also a history teacher who wanted to honor a man who many may not have heard of or might easily forget.
+Though, I wonder about Joseph Warren’s partner and what she must have been like…

 lobster-boat

-Here’s a break down of a lobster boat brought to you possibly by Joe’s Crab Shack according to a random search that led to a Pinterest post that led to a page to nowhere.
+Here’s a breakdown of a lobster boat brought to you, possibly by Joe’s Crab Shack, according to a random search that led to a Pinterest post that led to a page to nowhere.
 Chris’s boat isn’t exactly like this, but it gives you a good idea of what he’s working with.

 California-lobster-fisherman